 Take a mindfulness walk and feel your connection to the earth and the cycle of the seasons.

 Take a walk in the evening and pay attention to how the world is changing seasons.
 Notice how Mother Earth is releasing the old life, going into hibernation, and preparing for new life to come.

 Feel your connection to this energy and how you, too, are going through seasons in your life where parts of your past must be released so new growth and life can emerge.

 Clean up and Clear Out.

-Throw away or donate things you no longer need, use, love or that no longer brings a sense of joy into your life.
+Throw away or donate things you no longer need, use, love, or that no longer bring a sense of joy into your life.

-Wipe away any dust and give it a good deep cleaning.
+Wipe away any dust and give the space a good deep cleaning.
 As you do so, feel how it is also clearing away old thoughts, emotions, and experiences that no longer serve your growth and purpose going forward.